Herman Moll

-Herman Moll (mid-17th century – 22 September 1732) was a London cartographer, engraver, and publisher.
+Herman Moll (mid-17th century – 22 September 1732) was a British cartographer, engraver, and publisher.

 Origin and early life

-While Moll's exact place and date of birth are unknown, he was probably born in the mid-seventeenth century in Germany or the United Provinces.
+While Moll's exact place and date of birth are unknown, he was probably born in the mid-17th century in Germany or the United Provinces.
 The earliest extant mention of Moll was made by the natural philosopher Robert Hooke, who recorded in 1678 that Moll was working in London as an engraver.
 Moll later specialized in engraving maps, and went on to produce maps and globes from his studies of the work of other cartographers.

 Cartographic work

 Early years in London

 Moll probably sold his first maps from a stall in various places in London.
 From 1688 he had his own shop in Wanley's Court in London's Blackfriars.
 Between 1691 and 1710 his business was located at the corner of Spring Gardens and Charing Cross, and he finally moved along the River Thames to the Strand where he remained until his death.

 In the 1690s, Moll worked mainly as an engraver for Christopher Browne, Robert Morden and Lea, in whose business he was also involved.
 In the first years of the eighteenth century, Moll began to compile and engrave maps solely under his own name.